dockerizedrupal/drupalcamp-baltics-2015/Using Docker to boost your development experience with Drupal/The Talk.md

 ---

-And here is where the phase two come in
+But we didn't stop there and here is where the phase two comes in.

+Instead of sharing Apache, MySQL and PHP containers

 So now that we had a usable development setup that replaced the native LAMP setup, we had lowered the provisioning from more than half a day to about 45 minutes.